SDCoulter/Amazon_Vine_Analysis/README.md

 vine_df.write.jdbc(url=jdbc_url, table='vine_table', mode=mode, properties=config)
 ```

 Once the data was in our database, we used the pgAdmin export function to export the table `vine_table` to a CSV file - this is in our repo, `vine_table.csv`.
-We then read in the CSV to a new notebook ([Vine Review Analysis](Vine_Review_Analysis.ipynb)), and use Pandas to perform more analysis on the dataset.
+We then read in the CSV to a new notebook ([Vine Review Analysis](Vine_Review_Analysis.ipynb)) and use Pandas to perform more analysis on the dataset.
 We clean the data by first only keeping reviews with `total_votes >= 20`:

 ```python
 # Retrieve all rows where: total_votes count >= 20.